 Education: What you need to know

 The Alberta Human Rights Act protects members of the public against discrimination in the provision of educational services.
-The AHR Act does not protect against poor treatment or a lack of service, unless it flows from a protected ground of discrimination such as mental disability or religious beliefs.
-Age is not a protected ground in the area of goods, services, accommodation or facilities.
-You can read more about age as a protected ground and about all protected areas and grounds.
+The AHR Act does not protect against poor treatment or a lack of service, unless it flows from any protected ground of discrimination.
+The protected grounds are race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.

 Examples of discrimination covered by the AHR Act: